 Similar patterned carvings have been found in various parts of the world such as in Crete and Galacia, Spain.
 Below is a photo, from Wikipedia showing a similar design in Galacia.

-All in all sounds convincing but there are those who spoil the story by reaching a different conclusion, Some question the carvings and say they may only be 300 years old maximum.
+All in all sounds convincing but there are those who would spoil the story by reaching a different conclusion, Some question the carvings and say they may only be 300 years old maximum.

 The main reason to doubt the age of the carvings is the fact that there aren't any similar examples in south-west England.

 Personally I'd like to believe that the carvings are thousands of years old.
-Many others seem to also agree as they have left coins, ribbons with messages, candles and so on nearby.
+Many others seem to to agree as they have left coins, ribbons with messages, candles and so on nearby.
 Very New Age - if that term still applies nowadays.